Drunk Driver Accident Lawyer

 Such damages can be compensatory, by compensating a victim for specific financial losses, or they may be punitive, as a means of punishing the bad driver and setting an example.
 Either way, a drunk driver’s insurance company is likely to claim that the crash involved contributory or comparative negligence on the part of the victim.

 In other words, the insurer may seek to blame the victim, at least in part, for the crash.
-If successful, this tactic can reduce the amount that a victim is able to recover financially.
+If successful, this tactic can reduce the amount that a victim can recover financially.

 By state law in Texas, as well as in 32 more states, comparative negligence is in play.
 That means victims can be deemed partly responsible for their injuries and may not be able to collect fully for their costs.

-For example, if the victims is found to be 30% responsible for the crash, then the victim will be able to collect no more than 70% of the costs, since the other 30% was the victim’s fault.
+For example, if the victim is found to be 30% responsible for the crash, then the victim will be able to collect no more than 70% of the costs since the other 30% was the victim’s fault.